leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: retinaldetachment-symptoms_signs-retina
 - What are the symptoms of retinal detachment?
+- I see a curtain
+- What should I look out if I have retina tear
+- What should I take note of for retinal tear
+- Can retina detachment cause blindness?
+- What would I see if I have retinal detachment
+- What are the symptoms of retinal detachment
 - How do I know if I have retinal detachment?
 - What will I experience if I have retinal detachment?
 - What should I look out for if I think I have retinal detachment?